 How to find your purpose in life

-We’ve seen how knowing our life purpose helps us to succeed in a changing world.
-And we also know that living in line with our purpose will bring us extra focus and energy, make us more adaptable, and even make us healthier by changing our genes.
+We’ve seen how knowing our life purpose will help us to succeed in a changing world.
+And we know that living in line with that purpose will also make us more adaptable, bring us extra focus and energy, and even make us healthier by changing our genes.

 So how do we find out what our life purpose is?